joyjeni/Reinforcement_Learning/TD3_Self_Driving_Car/readme.md

 Step 11: We compute the loss coming from the two Critic models: Critic Loss = MSE_Loss(Q1(s,a), Qt) + MSE_Loss(Q2(s,a), Qt)

-Step 12: We backpropagate this Critic loss and update the parameters of the two Critic models with a SGD optimizer
+Step 12: We backpropagate this Critic loss and update the parameters of the two Critic models with a SGD optimizer.
+The idea was by taking gradient ascent step on this function (which is equivalent of taking gradient descent of the negative of this function) we will push our agent to take actions that lead to higher rewards and avoid bad actions.

 Step 13: Once every two iterations, we update our Actor model by performing gradient ascent on the output of the first Critic model.
 Thatsy its called ** Twin Delayed ** Deep Deterministic Model